Potted Fruit Trees for Small Yards

 Temperatures under 25 degrees can be detrimental to your citrus tree so if you experience a cold snap, move your citrus indoors to a bright, cool spot.

-Follow fertilizing regimen during the growing season but curtail feeding when it starts to get cold.
-You don’t want to subject fragile, new growth to freezing temperatures.
+Follow a fertilizing regimen during the growing season but curtail feeding when it starts to get cold.

 Read more about citrus tree varieties and growers of dwarf citrus.